Explore pioneering genomics research and application with Wellcome Connecting Science

 - Healthcare professionals

-We offer non-repayable financial assistance through bursary awards and carers’ grants to ensure no voices are left outside of the room.
+We offer financial assistance that you never have to repay, through bursary awards and carers’ grants – ensuring no voices are left of out the room!

 Showcase the work from your institution or laboratory - present a short talk or poster

-Share your expertise and research insights to elevate the work happening in your laboratory, or to build your own professional profile.
+Share your expertise and research insights to elevate the work happening in your laboratory and build your own professional profile.

 Our conferences provide open and friendly platforms for scientists to present short talks or scientific posters, relevant to the key meeting themes, and on a global stage.
 Submit an abstract to highlight your research insights, laboratory achievements, recent publications, or collaborations.
 You will gain visibility for your work that connects you with peers and leaders within global scientific communities.